stevesea/Adventuresmith/README.md

 If you enjoy using Adventuresmith, follow the attribution links to the creators' blogs or to their pages on [DriveThruRPG](http://www.drivethrurpg.com/).
-Give them reviews and other feedback; buy their books and zines, or become a patron on Patreon.
+Give them reviews and other feedback; buy their products, and become a patron on Patreon.

-Attribution for the content within Adventuresmith is available [here](./content_attribution.md).
+Attribution statements for the all content within Adventuresmith is available [here](./content_attribution.md).

 Attribution is also available within the app -- in the left-nav drawer, scroll down to "Attribution & Thanks".
-(TBD: soon, there will be a way to get to the specific attribution data for a specific set of generators)
+Alternatively, if you're in the app, you can click on the white 'info' button on the toolbar to be taken to the individual attribution statement for the generators you're using.

 Adventuresmith includes Open Content released under the OGL.
 To see the Open Content copied from these OGL sources, follow the links below: